Oscarszdz/Oscarszdz/README.md

 - 👋 Hi, I’m @Oscarszdz

-Autodidact.
+Data Scientist.
 Chemical Engineer, with 1 year of Master's Degree in Advanced Technology (in the area of Biomaterials, biopolymers, applied to the treatment of breast cancer.)

 I became interested in technology having seen the topic of design of experiments in my master's degree.